At a Glance

 - Tasks: Lead and manage global executive protection services for business leaders and their families.

-- Company: Join a dynamic organisation focused on safeguarding its executives with top-notch security measures.
+- Company: Join a dynamic organisation focused on safeguarding its executives and enhancing corporate reputation.

 - Benefits: Enjoy competitive pay, professional development opportunities, and a chance to work in diverse environments.

-- Why this job: Be part of a crucial team that ensures safety while developing your leadership and crisis management skills.
+- Why this job: Be part of a crucial team ensuring safety while developing your leadership and crisis management skills.

-- Qualifications: Must have a Close Protection qualification and experience in a senior role within corporate security.
+- Qualifications: Must hold a Close Protection qualification and have experience in senior executive protection roles.

 - Other info: Ideal for those with military or law enforcement backgrounds, but not essential.